Average of 4 scores (from 3 reviews)

 These graphics cards are not suited for Windows 3D games.
 Office and Internet surfing however is possible.

-S4 Play MSM8625Q: » Further information can be found in our Comparison of Mobile Processsors.
+S4 Play MSM8625Q: Entry-level-SoC with four Cortex-A5 cores at 1.2 GHz.» Further information can be found in our Comparison of Mobile Processsors.

 » Further information can be found in our Notebook Purchase Guide.